 Mark's story telling still style quickly translated to motion/ television commercials where Mark directed/shot several hundred spots including those for Anheuser-Busch (aired on Super Bowl), Giorgio Perfume (exhibited in Museum of Modern Art N.Y.), Donna Karan, Neutrogena, English Ideas Cosmetics, Sony Cybershot, Century 21 Real Estate, Ford Motorsports, Toyota, Ducati Motorcycles, Kawasaki Jet Skis, and many more; all with an eye for style and realism.

 De Paola continues to work with select clients around the world combining his artistic sensibilities.

-Most recently, his fine art photographic series, “60 Seconds,” has been exhibited at the Leica Gallery San Francisco, Leica Gallery Los Angeles, Leica Gallery Boston, and Leica Gallery Ginza, with several more international solo exhibitions slated for 2017.
+De Paola's fine art photographic series, “60 Seconds,” has been exhibited at the Leica Gallery San Francisco, Leica Gallery Los Angeles, Leica Gallery Boston, and Leica Gallery Ginza in Tokyo, with several more international solo exhibitions slated for 2017.
 Mark's work is included in fine art photographic collections, both public and private, around the world.
 "60 Seconds" delves into a realm of abstract figures, fluidity, and poetic forms, challenging and seducing the limits of motion contained within still image.
 With each photograph taken handheld with a 60 second exposure, de Paola has discovered the connection between his physiological make up, the Leica M camera as a tool, and time, the unflinching competitor to the timeless image.

 Commercial Credits: Vogue Spain, Vogue Mexico, Giorgio RED Worldwide Launch, Brioni, Gucci, Donna Karan, English Ideas Cosmetics, Sephora, MAC Cosmetics, Neutrogena, Aveda, Smart, and Sony + nearly 700 television commercials.